 When a future employee is weighing an offer between your company and another, the benefits package that your company provides can be a deal breaker.
 Health insurance is top on this list due to rising costs in the industry.

-Offering group health insurance benefits not only benefits your employees, but also you.
-Our independent agents are ready to walk you through top options, to make sure you find the coverage that keeps your employees healthy and you competitive.
+Offering group health insurance benefits can help your business grow and retain top talent.
+An independent insurance agent is ready to walk you through policy options, finding the coverage that keeps your employees healthy and you competitive in the market.

 What Is Group Health Insurance?

-In a nutshell, group health insurance is a single health insurance policy covering a group of people.
-This plan is generally bought by an employer and offered to eligible employees (and sometimes their dependents).
+Group health insurance is a single health insurance policy covering a group of people.
+This plan is generally bought by an employer and offered to eligible employees and, depending on the plan, their dependents.

 Is Group Health Insurance Needed?

 Under the Affordable Care Act, businesses with 50 or fewer employees are not required to provide health insurance.
-If you have over 50 full-time employees, better look into it or expect to pay a tax penalty.
+If you have over 50 full-time employees, you must offer group health insurance to all eligible employees or pay a large penalty.

 What Are the Benefits of Group Health Insurance?